 Biography – John Lennox

-John Lennox is Professor of Mathematics in the University of Oxford, Fellow in Mathematics and the Philosophy of Science, and Pastoral Advisor at Green Templeton College, Oxford.
-He is also an adjunct Lecturer at Wycliffe Hall, Oxford University and at the Oxford Centre for Christian Apologetics (OCCA) and is a Senior Fellow of the Trinity Forum.
-In addition, he teaches for the Oxford Strategic Leadership Programme at the Executive Education Centre, Said Business School, Oxford University.
+John Lennox is Professor of Mathematics in the University of Oxford and Emeritus Fellow in Mathematics and the Philosophy of Science.
+He is also an adjunct Lecturer at Wycliffe Hall, Oxford and at the Oxford Centre for Christian Apologetics, as well as being a Senior Fellow of the Trinity Forum.
+In addition, he is an Associate Fellow of the Said Business School, Oxford University, and teaches for the Oxford Strategic Leadership Programme.

 His hobbies include languages, amateur astronomy, bird-watching and some walking.
 John is married to Sally and they live near Oxford.
 They have three grown up children and seven grandchildren.